denoland/manual/vscode_deno.md

-If you have an existing Deno project that you would like to add dev container support to, you will want to execute the command _Remote-Containers: Add Development Container Configuration Files..._ in the command pallette and then choose _Show All Definitions..._ and then search for the _Deno_ definition.
+If you have an existing Deno project that you would like to add dev container support to, you will want to execute the command _Remote-Containers: Add Development Container Configuration Files..._ in the command palette and then choose _Show All Definitions..._ and then search for the _Deno_ definition.
 This will setup a baseline `.devcontainer` configuration for you that will install the latest version of the Deno CLI in the container.